 An independent or small group study course designed to permit an individual student or a group of students to pursue on their own initiative topics or projects of their own design in which they have a specific interest.
+This course is repeatable up to 2 times.
+This course is S/U graded only.
 Prerequisite: Open to second year students who have completed at least nine hours in accounting and have the approval of the department.
-[Fall, Spring] [3 credits] Contact hours: 3
+[Fall, Spring] [3 credits] [3 contact hour(s)]